 From 1899 until the early 1900’s, the Orthodox community worshiped under the patronage of St Nicholas, as in New York City.
-As the population grew, differences led to the separation into two distinct parishes: "St. Nicholas Orthodox Church of Montréal" (incorporated in 1910 and later re-named St. George) and "St. Nicholas Orthodox Church of Canada" (which later became St. Nicholas).
+As the population grew, differences led to the separation into two distinct parishes: "St. Nicholas Orthodox Church of Montréal" (founded in 1905 and incorporated in 1910 and later re-named St. George) and "St. Nicholas Orthodox Church of Canada" (which later became St. Nicholas).

 Today, 300 million people throughout the world are Eastern Orthodox Christians.
 The 14 autocephalous Orthodox churches are independently administered and conduct services in dozens of native languages, yet, whether in Athens, Moscow, or Montreal, all Orthodox Christians share the same teachings, sacraments, and liturgies.